A coupled rate-dependent/rate-independent system for adhesive contact in Kirchhoff-Love plates: Abstract

 Prior to addressing the dimension reduction analysis, we show that Semistable Energetic solutions to the three-dimensional damped adhesive contact model converge, as the viscosity term tends to zero, to three-dimensional Semistable Energetic solutions for the undamped corresponding system.

-We then perform a dimension reduction analysis, both in the case of a vanishing viscosity tensor (leading, in the limit, to an undamped model), and in the complementary setting in which the damping is assumed to go to infinity as the thickness of the plate tends to zero.
+\RMA We then perform a dimension reduction analysis, both in the case of a vanishing viscosity tensor, and in the complementary setting in which the damping is assumed to go to infinity as the thickness of the plate tends to zero.
 In both regimes, the presence of adhesive contact yields a nontrivial coupling of the in-plane and out-of-plane contributions.

-In the undamped scenario we obtain in the limit an energy-dissipation inequality and a semistability condition.
-In the damped case, instead, we achieve convergence to an enhanced notion of solution, fulfilling an energy-dissipation \emph{balance}.
+In the vanishing-viscosity case we additionally confine the analysis to the case in which also inertia is neglected: in the vanishing-thickness limit we thus obtain purely rate-independent evolution for the adhesive contact phenomenon, still formulated in terms of the Semistable Energetic solution concept.
+In the second, undamped scenario, inertia is instead encompassed, thus the limiting evolution retains a mixed rate-dependent/rate-independent character, and is again given in terms of an energy-dissipation inequality and a semistability condition. \EEE

 \textbf{2020 Mathematics Subject Classification:} 49J53, 49J45, 74M15, 74R10.

 \textbf{Key words and phrases:} Adhesive contact, Kelvin-Voigt visco-elasticity, inertia, dimension reduction, Kirchhoff-Love plates, coupled rate-dependent/rate-independent evolution, Energetic solutions.